toczekmj/DapperApi-PerformanceTest/README.md

     - Every query is being executed in Parallel.ForEach with async

 ### Worth noting
-- I don't set any parallelization options in Parallel.ForEach
+- I do set parallelism degree to Environment.ProcessorCount
 - Parallel variants are using ConcurrentBag to store results
-- WhenAllAsync is using List to store tasks
+- Baseline and WhenAllAsync are using List to store tasks

 ## Results
 ### Single run results (how much faster compared to baseline)